 In the second case the gravitational pull of a black hole is so powerful that nothing, not even light, can escape.
 So again we come up against the limitations of having our consciousness connected to a physical body.

 If we want to visit other times and remember what we experienced, then the only real possibility seems to be to connect our perception to an entirely different level of matter.
 And we can do that; we can do it though conscious evolution, through the creation of an astral body that is free from the laws that restrict the physical body.

 Our perception of time is more variable than we think.
 The fourth dimension is within our grasp.
 Think about your experience.
-Haven’t you at one time looked at another person and seen, not just that person in that moment, but their history—their suffering, their anger, their compassion, their whole experience of being human on this planet at this time?
+Haven’t you at one time looked at another person and seen, not just that person in that moment, but their history—their suffering, their anger, their compassion, their whole experience of being human on this planet?
 That’s the fourth dimension.
 What we feel in that moment is not just a point in that person’s life, it’s a collection of points, which together, make up a line in time.

 And if reincarnation and recurrence exist, which seems likely to me, then we will be able to travel to future and the past.
-Only first we have to do the work of the moment; we have to be present and use our attention and focus to fashion a lighter and more durable body.
+Only first we have to do the work of the moment; we have to be present and use our attention and focus to fashion a lighter and more durable vehicle.